 The Super Bowl coin toss results are an afterthought during the big game, but not when it comes to placing a bet on whether the coin will land on heads or tails.
 Although the actual result reduces down to a 50/50 probability, there is some information to glean from historical coin toss data.

 The Super Bowl has been played 57 times, and over that duration, heads landed face up 26 times, while tails has been the correct call on 31 occasions.
 That trend is straying away from the even probability we suggested earlier, so bettors may want to focus on heads during Super Bowl LVIII.

 The team who won the coin toss is often used in SB betting lines to ask if that same team will be the victor and hoist the Lombardi at the conclusion of the game.
 These Super Bowl odds often feature both options in the negative, meaning that the bettor will have to risk more than the book.

 How To Win A Coin Toss Bet Every Time

 Simply stated, winning every coin toss bet is not something to strive for as it is a near impossibility to achieve.
 Winning a coin toss bet every time one is made is within the realm of possibility, but the probability of that occurring is microscopically low, and relying on payouts from these bets is not a feasible financial endeavor.

-The NFL uses a custom, one-ounce, gold coin that was struck by the Highland Mint for each year’s Super Bowl coin toss for over 25 years.
+The NFL uses a custom, one-ounce, gold coin that was struck by the Highland Mint for each year’s game coin toss for over 25 years.
 10,000 coins are struck for each game, and the one created first is used for the coin toss at the Super Bowl.
-The design for the coin typically features the helmets of the two competing teams on both sides of the logo for that year’s Super Bowl.
+The design for the coin typically features the helmets of the two competing teams on both sides of the logo for that year’s game.